“I love rock n’ roll / So put another dime in the jukebox, baby / I love rock n’ roll / So come and take your time and dance with me” — Joan Jett.

 Grohl knocked the song around for a few months before he was able to finish it.
 Due to Grohl going through a divorce at the time, he had to crash on the floor of a friends place, around this time, he was finally able to finish the track.

-It has since become an anthemic moment in any set and the performance of it will usually see slow dancing breaking out across the mosh pit.
+It has since become an anthemic moment in any set from the Foo Fighters and the performance of it will usually see slow dancing breaking out across the mosh pit.
+A new age wedding staple.

 7. David Bowie – ‘Heroes’